ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 # Two way data binding with VueJS and Vuex

-If you don't really know what is two way data binding, let's see a few definitions:
+If you don't really know what two way data binding is, let's see a few definitions:

 > Two way binding means that any data-related changes affecting the model are immediately propagated to the matching view(s), and that any changes made in the view(s) (say, by the user) are immediately reflected in the underlying model.